-In Luang Prabang, experience the unique almsgiving ritual in the morning and cruise on Mekong river to visit Pak Ou Caves and the dazzling Kuang Si waterfall.
+This tour will take you to see the highlights of the Indochina region, which consists of Vietnam, Cambodia and Laos.
+In Luang Prabang, experience the unique almsgiving ritual in the morning and cruise on the Mekong River to visit Pak Ou Caves and the dazzling Kuang Si waterfall.
 Learn about the stories of Hanoi and enhance the experience with an amazing food tour.
 Get on board to cruise around the spectacular limestone karsts of Halong Bay.
 Enjoy the serene atmosphere of Hoi An Ancient Town and take hundreds of photos from the Golden Bridge in Danang – one of the rising destinations in Southeast Asia.
 Step back in time when navigating your way between the centuries-old walls of the legendary Angkor Wat and exploring the extensive ground of Angkor Thom.

 - Day 1: Arrive in Luang Prabang – Half-day City Tour